Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Cuboid 3-D/Description.md

-# 3-D Figure of Cuboid
+# 3D-figure of probe cabin (measurement cabin)

-The file can be displayed with both of these freewares:
+The file can be viewed with any of these freeware programs:

 https://www.wolfram.com/cdf-player/index.html